apple/swift-service-discovery/README.md

 /// - Parameters:
 ///   - service: The service to subscribe to
 ///   - onNext: The closure to receive update result
-///   - onComplete: The closure to invoke when the subscription completes (e.g., when the `ServiceDiscovery` instance exits, etc.)
+///   - onComplete: The closure to invoke when the subscription completes (e.g., when the `ServiceDiscovery` instance exits, etc.),
+///                 including cancellation requested through `CancellationToken`.
 ///
-/// -  Returns: A `CancellationToken` instance that can be used to cancel the subscription in the future. func subscribe(to service: Service, onNext: @escaping (Result<[Instance], Error>) -> Void, onComplete: @escaping () -> Void) -> CancellationToken
+/// -  Returns: A `CancellationToken` instance that can be used to cancel the subscription in the future. func subscribe(to service: Service, onNext: @escaping (Result<[Instance], Error>) -> Void, onComplete: @escaping (CompletionReason) -> Void) -> CancellationToken
 ```

-`subscribe` "pushes" service instances to the `handler`.
-The backend implementation is expected to call `handler`:
+`subscribe` "pushes" service instances to the `onNext`.
+The backend implementation is expected to call `onNext`:

 - When `subscribe` is first invoked, the caller should receive the current list of instances for the given service.
 This is essentially the `lookup` result.
 - Whenever the given service's list of instances changes.
-The backend implementation has full control over how and when its service records get updated, but it must notify `handler` when the instances list becomes different from the previous result.
+The backend implementation has full control over how and when its service records get updated, but it must notify `onNext` when the instances list becomes different from the previous result.

-A new `CancellationToken` must be created for each `subscribe` request, and when the token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `handler`.
+A new `CancellationToken` must be created for each `subscribe` request.
+When the token's `isCanceled` is `true`, the subscription has been canceled and the backend implementation should cease calling the corresponding `onNext`.

-The backend implementation must also notify via `onComplete` when it has to end subscription for any reason (e.g., the service discovery instance is shutting down), so that the subscriber can submit another `subscribe` request if needed.
+The backend implementation must also notify via `onComplete` when the subscription ends for any reason (e.g., the service discovery instance is shutting down or cancellation requested through `CancellationToken`), so that the subscriber can submit another `subscribe` request if needed.

 ---